 Scuba Diving 101

 The most enjoyable, albeit also the most challenging part of it all is of course when we finally went into the water to apply everything that the instructors told us.
 My past snorkeling experience should have lessened the learning effort—it didn’t.
-In fact it meant no sh*t as I flailed about, making a fool of myself.
+In fact, it meant no sh*t as I flailed about, making a fool of myself.
 And so in the midst of a struggle that in my estimation lasted for about 15 to 20 minutes, I was ready to quit.
 My chest hurt, I’ve swallowed and snorted pool water, coughed and wheezed, and called out all the saints and angels.
-Eric, one of our diver instructors seemed to have thought I was worth the effort so he didn’t give up on me.
+Eric, one of our diver instructors didn’t give up on me.

-The fact that the water was freezing also made things harder than it already is.
+The water was freezing making things harder than it already is.
 I gave up in the middle of the tree-top adventures and I regret it.
 So this time, despite that voice in my head that was telling me to give up, I pushed through and completed it.

 So my advice to you is to definitely try scuba diving if you haven’t yet.
 I swear it is one of the most memorable and fun experiences you will have in your life.
 I am now thinking of taking a full course and I want to try to dive in the open sea.
 Diving in the swimming pool is fun, but it’s not really scuba diving until we take it to the ocean and be with the sea creatures right?

-If you are interested to take Try-Dive at Selah Garden Hotel, call them up or send them an email.
+Call or send to Selah Garden Hotel if you are interested to take Try-Dive.
 Refer to the contact information below this post.
-Rate is PHP 2,700 (USD 54.19) per session and if you want a full Try-Dive Course, the rate is PHP 18,000 (USD 361.26) with 4 dives; 2 sessions in the swimming pool and 2 sessions in the open water.
+The rate is PHP 2,700 (USD 54.19) per session.
+For the full Try-Dive Course, the rate is PHP 18,000 (USD 361.26) with 4 dives; 2 sessions in the swimming pool and 2 sessions in the open water.